 goal: to be the best possible me.

-guiding principle: “enjoy everything”
+guiding principle: “move forward”

 I wanted to share with you my personal tactics because it helps me remember what I want and avoid losing time.
 After all, 20 years is a very short time.

-So, what guides you during this life?
+So, what guides you in this life?